Simulink.sdi.Run

 Run name, specified as a character vector or string.

-property is empty when you use
+By default, the Name property is empty when you

-the Simulink.sdi.Run.create
+use the Simulink.sdi.Run.create function to create

-function to create a
+Simulink.sdi.createRun function to create a

 run.

-When you create a run by simulating a model that logs data, the run name
+When you create a run by simulating a model that logs data, the run

-Inspector.
-You can modify the run-naming rule in the Simulation Data
+Data Inspector.
+You can modify the run-naming rule in the Simulation

 Example: 'Run 1: vdp'